 On February 3, 2011, the parties and the panel of three arbitrators in the arbitration of this matter held a preliminary hearing to address scheduling matters.
-After the hearing, the parties executed an agreed scheduling order, through which the parties agreed that the arbitration hearing will commence on December 6, 2011.
+The parties recently executed a second agreed scheduling order, through which the parties agreed that the arbitration hearing will commence on February 1, 2012.
 The parties are currently in the process of discovery.
-On April 5, 2011, the Company served its first requests for production of documents on Marinova.
-Marinova timely responded and produced documents.
-The Company is currently reviewing those documents.

-The final arbitration hearing is set to begin on December 6, 2011.
+The final arbitration hearing is set to begin on February 1, 2012.
 The Company intends to vigorously defend against Marinova's claims and prosecute its counterclaim.